Over 1 day

 - Repeat this process several times.
 Limit the amount of water you use to avoid washing out the grout joints.

 - After about 3 hours, you can remove the last haze of grout.
 Use a dampened cheesecloth or sponge to wipe down the face of the tiles.

-- Once the grout is fully dry, usually 24 hours to three days later, apply grout sealer to protect your backsplash from staining.
+- Apply grout sealer to protect your backsplash from staining.
+Let dry.

-- After the sealer is dry, you can add a small amount of latex caulk to the base of your backsplash where it rests against your countertop.
+- Add a small amount of latex caulk to the space between your backsplash and countertop.

-- Replace your appliances and cookware.
-Restore the power to your electrical outlets.
+- Restore the power to your electrical outlets.

 To maintain your backsplash, wipe it down occasionally with a non-acidic kitchen or glass cleaner.